1930: Lumber was packed in from West Fork under contract and stored for a cabin on Bald Ridge. (A History of the Siskiyou National Forest - 1939)

 1933: A 14x14 L-4 lookout house was constructed.

-1934: Panorama photos were taken.
-One view shows the earlier lookout tree.
+1934: One panorama view shows the earlier lookout tree.

 September 19, 1935: "Frank Thornton and Leonard Deveraux killed a cougar within 200 yards of the Lake of the Woods lookout station early Thursday morning.
 The lookout had reported a deer freshly killed by the cougar and the two men brought their dog in and soon had the cougar treed."
 (Curry County Reporter)